 Included in trading gains are net dividends.
 Dividend income and expense arise from holding market making positions over dates on which dividends are paid to shareholders of record.
-When a stock pays a dividend, its market price is generally adjusted downward to reflect the value paid to the shareholders of record, which will not be received by those who purchase stock after the ex-dividend date.
+When a stock pays a dividend, its market price is generally adjusted downward to reflect the value paid, which will not be received by those who purchase stock after the ex-dividend date.
 Hence, the apparent gains and losses due to these price changes, reflecting the value of dividends paid to shareholders, must be taken together with the dividends paid and received, respectively, to accurately reflect the results of our market making operations.

 Commissions and Execution Fees.
-Commissions and execution fees for the year ended December 31, 2012 decreased \$43.6 million, or 10%, to \$412.6 million, as compared to the year ended December 31, 2011.
-The decrease was driven by lower overall trade volume from our customers, where volumes in options and futures contracts and stock shares decreased by 16%, 5%, and 14%, respectively, for the year ended December 31, 2012 from the prior year.
-During the second half of 2011 we observed a surge in volumes driven by concerns over the U.S. debt downgrade and the European debt crisis.
-Total DARTs for cleared and execution-only customers for the year ended December 31, 2012 decreased 7% to approximately 413,000, as compared to approximately 444,000 during the year ended December 31, 2011.
-DARTs for cleared customers, i.e., customers for whom we execute trades as well as clear and carry positions, decreased 6% to approximately 384,000, for the year ended December 31, 2012, as compared to approximately 409,000 for the year ended December 31, 2011.
-The number of customer accounts grew by 11% to approximately 210,000 at December 31, 2012, as compared to approximately 189,000 at December 31, 2011.
-Average commission per DART for cleared customers, for the year ended December 31, 2012, decreased by 2% to \$4.17, compared to \$4.26 for the year ended December 31, 2011.
+Commissions and execution fees for the year ended December 31, 2014 increased \$46.7 million, or 9%, to \$548.8 million, as compared to the year ended December 31, 2013, driven by continued customer account growth and increased customer activity, but moderated by lower commissions per customer order.
+Cleared customer options and futures contract volumes and stock share volumes increased 25%, 4% and 74%, respectively, from the same period last year.
+Total DARTs for cleared and execution-only customers for the year ended December 31, 2013.
+DARTs for cleared to 486 thousand during the year ended December 31, 2013.
+DARTs for cleared customers, i.e., customers for whom we execute trades as well as clear and carry positions, increased 17% to 515 thousand, for the year ended December 31, 2014, as compared to 441 thousand for the year-ago period.
+Average commission per DART for cleared customers, for the year ended December 31, 2014, decreased by 6% to \$4.16, as compared to \$4.41 for the same period last year.

 Interest Income and Interest Expense.
-Net interest income (interest income less interest expense) for the year ended December 31, 2012 increased \$12.5 million, or 6%, to \$206.4 million, as compared to the year ended December 31, 2011.
-The increase in net interest income was driven primarily by a reduction in interest expense on our senior notes, higher net fees earned from securities borrowed and loaned transactions and higher customer cash and margin balances.
+Net interest income (interest income less interest expense) for the year ended December 31, 2014 increased \$92.3 million, or 37%, to \$344.0 million, as compared to the year ended December 31, 2013.
+The increase in net interest income was driven by higher customer cash and margin balances and higher net fees earned from securities lending transactions.

-Interest expense on our senior notes decreased by \$6.9 million compared to the year-ago quarter as we discontinued our senior notes program in June 2012.

-Average customer cash balances increased by 13%, to \$19.54 billion, and average customer fully secured margin borrowings increased 7%, to \$8.67 billion, for the year ended December 31, 2012, as compared to \$17.35 billion and \$8.14 billion, respectively, for the year ended December 31, 2011.
+Net interest income on customer balances increased \$43.4 million compared to the year-ago period.
+Average customer cash balances increased by 20%, to \$28.22 billion and average customer fully secured margin borrowings increased 36% to \$16.18 billion, for the year ended December 31, 2014, as compared to \$23.59 billion and \$11.88 billion, respectively, for the year ended December 31, 2013.
+The average Fed Funds effective rate decreased by approximately two basis points to 0.09% for the year ended December 31, 2014, as compared to the prior year.